 The votes are to be counted, and the result of the election ascertained, in accordance with Schedule 4.1.

 4.75.
-Giving effect to elector’s wishes
+Acceptance and rejection of ballot papers

-(1) The returning officer may accept a ballot paper that, in his or her opinion, clearly indicates the elector’s wishes as required or authorised by section 4.69 even if the ballot paper is not marked precisely in accordance with regulations.
+(1) The returning officer may accept a ballot paper that, in his or her opinion, clearly indicates the elector’s wishes as required or authorised by section 4.69 even if the ballot paper is not marked precisely in accordance with section 4.69.

 (2) In accepting a ballot paper under subsection (1) the returning officer, if appointed under section 4.20(4), is to have regard and give effect to any directions or guidelines given by the Electoral Commissioner.

+(3) Regulations may do either or both of the following —

+(a) without limiting the returning officer’s discretion to accept a ballot paper under subsection (1) —

+(i) prescribe circumstances in which the returning officer must accept a ballot paper even if the ballot paper is not marked precisely in accordance with section 4.69; and

+(ii) prescribe how the returning officer must treat a ballot paper when counting votes if the ballot paper was accepted under regulations made for the purposes of subparagraph (i);

+(b) prescribe circumstances in which the returning officer must reject a ballot paper (despite subsection (1) or otherwise).

+[Section 4.75 amended: No. 11 of 2023 s.
+50.]

 4.76.
 Review of decisions on ballot papers

-Unless a Court of Disputed Returns decides otherwise, the returning officer’s decision about the acceptance or rejection of a ballot paper is final but this does not prevent the returning officer from reviewing the decision in the course of a re-count of votes.
+Unless a Court of Disputed Returns decides otherwise, the returning officer’s decision about the acceptance or rejection of a ballot paper is final but this does not prevent the returning officer from reviewing the decision in the course of a re-count of votes as referred to in section 4.72A(4).

+[Section 4.76 amended: No. 11 of 2023 s.
+51.]

 Subdivision 8 — Stage 7: Declaring the result

 [Heading inserted: No. 19 of 2010 s.
 44(2).]